krbruner86/RCDBot/README.md

 ```
 and the bot will reply with links to the relevant RCDB.com webpages if a match is found.

+## Future
+In a future release the ability to add a search term after calling the bot will be implemented

 ## License
 MIT License